Cultural Orientation Facilitator

 TIME COMMITMENT: Minimum one class per week (T/W/Th, 9am-1pm).
 Regular schedule required.
 Position begins June 2016.
 Minimum 2-3 month commitment.

 ESSENTIAL POSITION FUNCTIONS:

-- Provide feedback and collaborate with staff to make adjustments to curriculum as needed
+- Provide feedback and collaborate with other volunteers/staff to make adjustments to curriculum as needed

 - Ability to handle sensitive client information confidentially

 - Comfortable working independently and with a team

 - Must be flexible, patient and willing to learn and perform reasonable duties as needed

 - Ability to communicate effectively in English; additional fluency in a refugee language (such as Arabic, Somali, Burmese, Swahili or Kinyarwanda) helpful, but not required

 - Teaching, tutoring, curriculum planning or group facilitation experience a plus

 - Willingness to adhere to IRC volunteer and workplace policies